 If we go through the history of the river Nile, it comes to know that this river is the cradle of one of the oldest civilizations in the world which was brought about alongside the Nile River.

-The Nile River can also be related to the mythology with Hapi who was considered to be its chief God who is revered for flooding, this way bringing fruitfulness and fertility.
+The Nile River can also be related to the mythology of Hapi who was considered to be its chief God and is revered for flooding, this way bringing fruitfulness and fertility.

 Being a lover of Greek mythology, Keats may have heard of the God Nilus.
 It was the Greek God of the Nile River and the travel agues of the English Explorers.

 To The Nile John Keats Son of the old Moon-mountains African!
 Chief of the Pyramid and Crocodile!
 We call thee fruitful, and that very while A desert fills our seeing's inward span: Nurse of swart nations since the world began, Art thou so fruitful? or dost thou beguile Such men to honour thee, who, worn with toil, Rest for a space 'twixt Cairo and Decan?
 O may dark fancies err!
 They surely do; 'Tis ignorance that makes a barren waste Of all beyond itself.
 Thou dost bedew Green rushes like our rivers, and dost taste The pleasant sunrise.
 Green isles hast thou too, And to the sea as happily dost haste.

 To The Nile Analysis

 Son of the Old Moon-Mountains African!